Indices of Deprivation 2019

-The English Indices of Deprivation, published by the Department for Communities and Local Government (DCLG), are the official measure of relative deprivation for small areas in England.
+The English Indices of Deprivation, published by the Ministry of Housing, Communities and Local Government (MHCLG), are the official measure of relative deprivation for small areas in England.

-The Indices of Deprivation 2015 are based on 37 indicators, organised across seven domains (and sub-domains) of deprivation which are combined, using appropriate weights, to calculate the Index of Multiple Deprivation (IMD).
+The 2019 version is based on 39 separate indicators, organised across seven domains (and sub-domains) of deprivation which are combined, using appropriate weights, to calculate the Index of Multiple Deprivation (IMD).
 This is an overall measure of multiple deprivation experienced by people living in an area and is calculated for every Lower layer Super Output Area (LSOA), or neighbourhood, in England.
 Every such neighbourhood is ranked according to its level of deprivation relative to that of other areas.
-The data can be used to assess which parts of Somerset face particular challenges, down to very small geographical areas.
+The data can be used to assess which parts of Somerset face challenges, down to very small geographical areas.

 Key messages for Somerset

 - Somerset generally is better than the national average in terms of overall levels of deprivation.

 - Since 2015 there has been a slight shift towards greater deprivation in Somerset relative to the rest of England, particularly in relation to the quality of housing.

 - The number of ‘highly deprived’ neighbourhoods in Somerset (categorised as being within the 20% most deprived in England) increased to 29 in IMD 2019, up from 25 at the time of IMD 2015.